mintojoseph/teamcity-setup-minikube/README.md

 ## Scope

 This guide will only cover a basic test setup and will not get into the details of production grade deployment.
-Some of production grade aspects are mentions in todo list in he end.
+Some of production grade aspects are mentioned in todo list in the end.

 ## Technology used
 * Fedora